Miguel G. Echevarría and Benjamin P. Laird 40 Questions about The Apostle Paul

 Porter, Stanley E. When Paul Met Jesus: How an Idea Got Lost in History.
 Cambridge: Cambridge University Press, 2016.
 435 pp. Pb; $34.
 Link to Cambridge

 In this monograph Stanley Porter attempts to revive the idea that Paul met Jesus by examining the relevant texts in the Pauline epistles as well as the book of Acts.
-Beginning with William Ramsay, Johannes Weiss, and J. H. Moulton, Porter suggests it is at least plausible to understand some of the texts used to show Paul did not know Jesus as meaning the opposite; he did recognize Jesus on the road to Damascus and he had heard Jesus teaching in person (chapter 1).
+Beginning with William Ramsay, Johannes Weiss, and J. H. Moulton, Porter suggests it is at least plausible to understand some of the texts used to show Paul did not know Jesus as meaning the opposite; he did recognize Jesus on the road to Damascus, and he had heard Jesus teaching in person (chapter 1).

 Although he admits he has not surveyed every work on the life of Paul (a nearly impossible task these days), Porter claims to have found only one recent scholar who is open to the possibility Paul heard Jesus teach at some point before the crucifixion (Tim Gombis, in Paul: A Guide for the Perplexed).
-Even works with a vested interest in connecting Jesus and Paul dismiss the possibility Paul knew Jesus prior to his conversion.
-Porter cites David Wenham who wrote a popular book on Jesus and Paul.
-Wenham simply states “Paul did not have firsthand experience of Jesus’ ministry (cited by Porter, 175).
+Even works with a vested interest in connecting Jesus and Paul dismisses the possibility Paul knew Jesus prior to his conversion.
+Porter cites David Wenham, who wrote a popular book on Jesus and Paul.
+Wenham simply states, “Paul did not have firsthand experience of Jesus’ ministry (cited by Porter, 175).

 As a result of the influence of Baur, Wrede, and Bultmann, most scholars reject the idea Paul knew Jesus or do not even raise the question.
 For many, there is a gap between the teaching of Jesus and the theology of Paul.
 Porter cites James Dunn, “Paul’s influence in determining the beginnings of Christianity was almost as great as that of Jesus” (Porter, 71).

-With respect to method, Porter realizes many scholars reduce the number of authentic epistles and often reject the Pastoral Epistles, but there is little in the disputed epistles which supports his case.
+With respect to method, Porter realizes many scholars reduce the number of authentic epistles and often reject the Pastoral Epistles, but there is little in the disputed epistles that supports his case.
 He fully accepts the book of Acts as evidence for the details of Paul’s life and prefers to date the book as early as A.D.
 63 (an early date even for conservative Acts scholars).
-Scholarship on Pauline chronology often favors the epistles and Porter sees no problem using both as sources this study.
+Scholarship on Pauline chronology often favors the epistles, and Porter sees no problem using both as sources for this study.

 His third chapter surveys the data in Acts and the Pauline epistles, including the three reports of Paul’s conversion in Acts, focusing especially on the phrase “Who are you Lord?”
-For Porter, both Jesus’ statement and Paul’s response imply recognition, that is, Paul saw Jesus and recognized him because he knew him before the encounter (94).
-Porter gently suggests the phrase “I am Jesus” is similar to a Johannine “I am” saying, so Jesus is using a Christological formula to identify himself (the human Jesus) with the God (92).
+For Porter, both Jesus’ statement and Paul’s response imply recognition.
+That is, Paul saw Jesus and recognized him because he knew him before the encounter (94).
+Porter gently suggests the phrase “I am Jesus” is similar to a Johannine “I am” saying, so Jesus is using a Christological formula to identify himself (the human Jesus) with God (92).

 Turning to the Epistles, Porter begins with 1 Corinthians 9:1, “Have I not seen Jesus our Lord?”
 Porter offers a detailed exegesis of this passage, comparing it to 1 Corinthians 15:1-11 to argue that Paul had seen Jesus just as the other apostles had.
 With respect to 2 Corinthians 5:16, Porter interacts at length with Bultmann’s highly influential commentary.
 Bultmann understood this verse to say Paul did not know Jesus before the Damascus road encounter, that he did not know Jesus “according to the flesh.”
-Porter offers a detailed exegesis of eleven key points in this verse and concludes it is plausible the verse indicates Paul once knew Jesus only as a human, but now (after the resurrection) Paul knows Jesus as the resurrected Lord.
+Porter offers a detailed exegesis of eleven key points in this verse and concludes it is plausible that the verse indicates that Paul once knew Jesus only as a human, but now (after the resurrection), Paul knows Jesus as the resurrected Lord.
 He is careful to suggest this as a possible reading of the text, but along with 1 Corinthians 9:1 and the book of Acts, there is a strong possibility Paul had known Jesus prior to his conversion experience.

-In chapter 4 Porter develops some of the implications of Paul knowing Jesus before the resurrection.
-This would imply all had firsthand knowledge of Jesus’ teaching because he had heard it for himself at some point in the ministry of Jesus.
-To support this, Porter examines five passages in Paul’s letter which seem to reflect the teaching of Jesus: Romans 12:92-21 (loving, blessing, cursing); Romans13:8 and Galatians 5:14 (loving one’s neighbor); 1 Corinthians 7:10-11 (on divorce); 1 Corinthians 9:14 and 1 Timothy 5:18 (paying ministers of the Gospel); 1 Thessalonians 4:15-17 (the Lord’s return).
+In chapter 4, Porter develops some of the implications of Paul knowing Jesus before the resurrection.
+This implies that everyone had firsthand knowledge of Jesus’ teaching because he had heard it for himself at some point in his ministry.
+To support this, Porter examines five passages in Paul’s letter that seem to reflect the teaching of Jesus: Romans 12:92-21 (loving, blessing, cursing); Romans13:8 and Galatians 5:14 (loving one’s neighbor); 1 Corinthians 7:10-11 (on divorce); 1 Corinthians 9:14 and 1 Timothy 5:18 (paying ministers of the Gospel); 1 Thessalonians 4:15-17 (the Lord’s return).

 After examining these passages in detail, Porter concludes Paul had firsthand knowledge of the teaching of Jesus corresponding to three phases of Jesus’ ministry.
 Romans 12:9-21 alludes to the Sermon on the Mount (which Porter argues was a single sermon preached in Galilee).
 Loving one’s neighbor alludes to Jesus’ encounter with a lawyer during Luke’s travel narrative on the road to Jerusalem who asked him how he might inherit eternal life.
 1 Thessalonians 4:15-17 alludes to the Olivet Discourse, part of Jesus’ teaching to the disciples in Jerusalem.
 Although Porter does not offer details, 1 Thessalonians 5:1-11 is perhaps a better example of a possible allusion to the Olivet Discourse.
 Obeying the government in Romans 13 may allude to Jesus’ saying to “give unto Caesar.”